-Required method of evidence collection: Video recording of the students' oral responses.
-The writing product should be submitted with the video, if the student uses drawings instead of using objects.
-If the student mastered Level 4, then the teacher can move on to the Level 5-7 tasks.
-If the student masters Levels 5, 6 or 7 tasks, the teacher only needs to upload evidence for mastered level.
+Required method of evidence collection: This is a verbal assessment at all levels 0-7.
+The writing product must be submitted with the video, if the student uses drawings instead of using objects.
+If the student mastered Level 4, then the teacher can move on to the Level 5 task.
+If the student masters Levels 5-7, the teacher only needs to upload evidence for mastered level.
 Teachers do not need to upload evidence for every level.
+If the student is not successful at level 5 then the educator must submit a video recording of level 0-4 task.